 This leather bucket bag with gold hardware bears the double C logo of Chanel.

 I would like to note that Xiaofangmei’s account has actually been legally named by CHANEL, INC. in a recent lawsuit filed in the District of Florida., with Case no. 18-63046-CIV-SCOLA, against 94 online entities last December 2018.
 The news of this lawsuit was disclosed on this website.
-If you are interested in the exact details of this case, you can search for the docket number indicated below in the U.S. District Court in Florida because this is public record, and this is also an ongoing case.
+If you are interested in the exact details of this case, you can search for the docket number indicated below in the U.S. District Court in Florida because this is public record and is also an ongoing case.

-The same exact bucket bag being sold on Xiaofangmei’s account (which is the same bag offered by some of the Philippine IG/ Facebook resellers), is not labeled “Chanel VIP” on the account.
+The same exact bucket bag being sold on Xiaofangmei’s account (which is the same bag offered by some of the online resellers), is not labeled “Chanel VIP” on the account.
 In fact, there are no Chanel caption references on Xiaofangmei’s post and there is only a Whatsapp number to contact the seller.
 Let me reiterate that this reseller has been named in a trademark lawsuit (for selling counterfeit goods) by Chanel.
 And this instagram account is most likely a mirror account (the seller’s “Plan B”) to the original one which was already presumably shut down by Chanel.

 ONLINE MARKETPLACE PLATFORMS